-As Manchester Memorial Hospital and Rockville General Hospital continue to receive escalated recognition for applying the most up-to-date, evidence-based treatment guidelines to improve patient outcomes, our stroke team continues to have access to the latest stroke education and scientific guidelines to ensure stroke patients receive the most appropriate treatment and highest level of care.
+As our hospitals continue to receive escalated recognition for applying the most up-to-date, evidence-based treatment guidelines to improve patient outcomes, our stroke team continues to have access to the latest stroke education and scientific guidelines to ensure stroke patients receive the most appropriate treatment and highest level of care.
 This includes the latest advances in medications and preventative measures, including:

-Cholesterol reducing medications
+- Cholesterol reducing medications

-Clot-blotting and anti-clotting medications
+- Clot-blotting and anti-clotting medications

-Preventative action for deep vein thrombosis
+- Preventative action for deep vein thrombosis

-Smoking cessation counseling
+- Smoking cessation counseling

 In collaboration with Yale New Haven Hospital, ECHN has implemented Telestroke video conferencing capabilities to connect our physicians with immediate remote access to some of Connecticut’s finest neurologists.
 Through the use of video and image-sharing telecommunications, stroke specialists provide real-time examination and diagnosis, and consult with our emergency medicine physicians team to develop immediate treatment plans.